-Here are some of the top investing apps that have piqued my interest in 2020.
+Here are some of the best investing apps that I’ve tried in 2020.
 I expect we will continue to see more and more innovate fintech apps launch throughout the year, and I’ll keep this post updated.

 Raiz is a micro-investing app that allows you to invest in a diverse portfolio of stocks and bonds.
 You can start investing with as little as $5.
 I’ve been using Raiz for the past couple of years and have had lots of success with it.
 I like being able to set it up and just forget about it, knowing that each week my money is getting invested.